 By the 20th century, Hollywood had infiltrated the Hawaiian Islands and the influence was not lost on the hula.
 Hollywood filmmakers began discovering songs about Hawaii which were composed in part, or in whole, by other foreign languages, especially English.
 Hula songs that are popular today stem from the Hollywood golden era.

 In the 1960s, a group of business people from Hilo wanted to attract more tourists.
 It was especially important following Hawaii’s entrance into the United States.
 They wanted to preserve the character of Hawaii by showing off Hula specifically.
-To do this, they started a hula competition.
+To do this, they started a hula competition called the Merrie Monarch Festival.
 In order to distinguish this show from ordinary tour shows in Hawaii, and to encourage the performance of authentic hula, they created two categories.

 One was the ancient category of hula kahiko, and the other the modern category of hula auana.
 The festival carries on today in honor of King Kalakaua and is still is a major event which propagates hula further into the future.